-(Available for the text of the form being specified by
+(Available for I the text of the form being specified by

-electronic request the Query Responder to meet the
+electronic request the text of the form being specified by the Query Responder to meet the

+within 10 days) 1 ' '

 within 10 days) Query Responder's access policy

 requirements.
 The Query Initiator

 must have documented evidence of

 the Query Responder's intent for the

 form to be used in this manner, either

 directly in the form of an email or

 other communication, or indirectly

 through the Query Responder's

 submission of the form or form text to

 a system or service that the Query

 Responder knows will distribute the

 form or form text for purposes of

 facilitating the use of this Policy

 Assertion.
 The Query Initiator

 supports a mechanism for retrieving

 an electronic copy of the Patient

 Permission form using the

 transactions outlined in Sections 7 and

 8 of this Implementation Guide, but is

 not able to provide a copy at the time

 of the request, and the Query

 Responder shall not assume that it will

 be able to retrieve the Patient

 Permission form prior to making its

 access policy decision on whether or

 not to release records in response to

 the request.
 The Query Initiator must,

 however, make a copy of the Patient

 Permission form available to the

 Query Responder in response to an

 appropriate document query after no

 more than 10 business days.

 Public Health urn:oid: The Query Initiator must be making its

 Emergency 2.16.840.1.113883.3.7204.1.1.1.1.8 request for information in the context

 of a state of emergency that has been

 declared by state or federal officials.

 The specific patient who is the subject

 of the query must reasonably be

 associated with the declared

 emergency.
 For example, an outbreak

-of measies reaches an extent that it is
+of measles reaches an extent that it is

-by least systemities.
-From this point
+declared a Public Health Emergency

 by local authorities.
 From this point

 on, queries in the affected area should

-Include the Public Health Emergency
+include the Public Health Emergency

 policy assertion for patients who are